Zefinder/bao-fpmc/README.md

 make clean-image build-image all PLATFORM=qemu-aarch64-virt SELECTED_MAIN=execution-fpsched CONFIG=bench_solo_legacy
 ```

+For baremetal, it is basically the same thing but the function is called `task()`, the makefile variable are `task_c_srcs` and `task_s_srcs`.
+Note that SELECTED_MAIN is also the selector for the baremetal task function.

 ## How do I create a configuration file
 If you've seen the configuration files that are in the `config` folder, you are probably wondering where to start and what to modify (and this is a legitimate question).
 First of all, I recommend you to go watch Bao's demonstration on youtube (link in [Bao](https://github.com/bao-project/bao-hypervisor)'s repository) to understand what is what and why are they useful to Bao.